 Q: What if the TAP bag or valve leaks?

 A: 99.9% of the time, the seal is not closed up properly.
 Dust and debris can prevent the top cap of the valve to seal, rinse cap with water.
 For more in-depth details, see the TAP kit FAQ’s page.

 Q: My school has budget issues, how can we afford this?

 A: Create an entrepreneurial environment.
 Building multiple boards can lead to creative ways of generating funds for a self-sustaining program.
 Hold an auction, find sponsors for boards, host an art show, all have been done with great success.
-See the Get Inspired area on this website (Link) to see what other teachers are doing.
+See the Get Inspired area here to see what other teachers are doing.

 Q: What age is this recommended for?

-A: We recommend no younger than 10 years old.
+A: We recommend no younger that 10 years old.

 Q: How can I justify building boards in the classroom?